madeleinedaly/pure/readme.md

 - Comes with the perfect prompt character.
   Author went through the whole Unicode range to find it.
+- Shows Node version when `nvm` is active
 - Shows `git` branch and whether it's dirty (with a `*`).
 - Indicates when you have unpushed/unpulled `git` commits with up/down arrows. *(Check is done asynchronously!)*
 - Prompt character turns red if the last command didn't exit with `0`.